top of page

 Now, Chloe needs her mom's permission to book a ride home

-• Chloe wants to go home after her music lesson, she open the app and requested a ride home.
+• Chloe, after her music lesson, uses the app to request a ride home.

 Eases Trust Issue